Unit-linked insurance plan

 A unit-linked insurance plan is a product offered by insurance companies that, unlike a pure insurance policy, gives investors both insurance and investment under a single integrated plan.

 History

+Unit linked funds insurance plans existed pre 2000.

-The first unit-linked insurance plan was launched by Unit Trust of India.
-With the Government of India opening up the insurance sector to foreign investors in 2001 and the subsequent issue of major guidelines for unit-linked insurance plans by the Insurance Regulatory and Development Authority, now the Insurance Regulatory and Development Authority of India, in 2005, several insurance companies forayed into the business leading to an overabundance of unit-linked insurance plan schemes being launched to serve the investment needs of those looking to invest in an investment cum insurance product.
+An early adopter for unit-linked insurance plan was launched by Unit Trust of India.
+With the Government of India opening up the insurance sector to foreign investors in 2001 and the subsequent issue of major guidelines for unit-linked insurance plans by the Insurance Regulatory and Development Authority, now the Insurance Regulatory and Development Authority of India, in 2005, several insurance companies forayed into the business leading to an overabundance of unit-linked insurance plan schemes being launched to serve the investment needs of those looking to invest in an investment come insurance product.

 Working principle

 A unit-linked insurance plan is essentially a combination of insurance and an investment vehicle.
 A portion of the premium paid by the policyholder is utilized to provide insurance coverage to the policyholder and the remaining portion is invested in equity and debt instruments.
 The aggregate premiums collected by the insurance company providing such plans is pooled and invested in varying proportions of debt and equity securities in a similar manner to mutual funds.
 Each policyholder has the option to select a personalized investment mix based on his/her investment needs and risk appetite.

 Like mutual funds, each policyholder's Unit-Linked Insurance Plan holds a certain number of fund units, each of which has a net asset value that is declared on a daily basis.
 The net asset value is the value upon which net rates of return on unit-linked insurance plans are determined.
 The net asset value varies from one plan to another based on market conditions and fund performance.